Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we studied the Real-Time MAPF problem (RT-MAPF), which is a MAPF problem where every planning period must finish within a fixed, small, time budget, after which the agents must commit to performing a predefined sequence of moves (the execution window).
 We show that in RT-MAPF it is crucial to intelligently allocate the planning budget as opposed to simply running existing MAPF algorithms and halting them when the planning budget is exhausted.
-We proposed several ways to distribute the planning budget between the agents for two main MAPF algorithms: PrP and \lnstwo.
-In particular, we propose \confprop, which is a method for computing how much budget a neighborhood of agents should be given within \lnstwo.
-Our experimental results show that using \confprop, we are able to move the agents towards their targets significantly faster.
-We also show that combining PIBT with \lnstwo and \confprop enjoys the complementary advantages of both algorithms and yields superior results in most cases.
-Future work may consider incorporating online learning mechanisms to adjust the budget allocated to different agents during execution, and applying \confprop in lifelong MAPF settings.
+We proposed several ways to distribute the planning budget between the agents for the state-of-the-art MAPF algorithm \lnstwo.
+In particular, we propose \confprop \revconfprop and \PID, which are methods for computing how much budget a neighborhood of agents should be given within \lnstwo.
+Furthermore, we introduced a real-time Multi-Armed Bandit mechanism for dynamic policy adaptation.
+Our analysis confirms that optimal performance varies by scenario; since no single policy is best, the implementation of an Oracle-like selection algorithm is essential.
+Our experimental results show that when using a smart budget allocation policy we are able to move the agents towards their targets faster.
+Future work may consider incorporating online learning mechanisms to adjust the budget allocated to different agents during execution, and applying the different budget allocation policies in lifelong MAPF settings.